egorchistov/SfM/README.md

 ![Scale discrepancy example](images/scale-discrepancy-example.jpg)

 This repository contains algorithm to scale trajectory predicted by [SfM Learner](https://github.com/ClementPinard/SfmLearner-Pytorch).
-For scaling we use metadata such as camera heigth, video frame rate and camera intrinsics.
+For scaling we use metadata such as camera heigth and camera intrinsics.

 ![Algorithm overview](images/algorithm-overview.jpg)